“For someone to take from me without my say-so is like putting me back in slavery.”

 Thirty-two years of teaching elementary school students in Chicago have honed Annie Lee Hudson’s ability to boil issues to their basic terms – and nothing is more basic than freedom.

 Annie Lee Hudson rejects slavery.
-She makes it easy to see why she and six other Chicago teachers are fighting heavy-handed officials of the Chicago Teachers Union in a lawsuit headed for the U.S. Supreme Court.
+She makes it easy to see why she and six other Chicago teachers fought heavy-handed officials of the Chicago Teachers Union in a lawsuit before the U.S. Supreme Court.

 Like her fellow teachers, many of them former union members, Mrs. Hudson is being forced to pay compulsory “agency fees” to the union hierarchy to continue teaching.
 Big Labor’s mandate: “No dues, no job.”